radicle-dev/old.radicle.xyz/content/blog/radicle.md

 sends that input to the relevant pubsub channel, so that the owner can add it to IPFS and update the machine's pointer.
 (This means that if the owner is offline, writing won't work, and the machine becomes read-only.)

+TODO: mention that the owner can also rewrite history?